kudobuilder/kudo/keps/draft-ephemeral-test-environments.md

 }

 type ClusterClaimStatus struct {
-	State metav1.ObjectReference
+	TerraformState metav1.ObjectReference
 }
 ```

-The ClusterController then checks if there is an unassigned `State` object available for a `ClusterClass` matching the `ClusterClaim`'s label selector.
+The ClusterController then checks if there is an unassigned `TerraformState` object available for a `ClusterClass` matching the `ClusterClaim`'s label selector.
 If there is not one, then it waits for one to exist.

-Once a `State` exists, then the ClusterController updates the `ClusterClaim` with a reference to the `State` and creates a Kubernetes `Secret` object containing all of the output variables of a Terraform deployment.
+Once a `TerraformState` exists, then the ClusterController updates the `ClusterClaim` with a reference to the `TerraformState` and creates a Kubernetes `Secret` object containing all of the output variables of a Terraform deployment.
 These `Secrets` are mounted into test pods where they can be consumed by tests.

 Because Kubernetes waits for a referenced `Secret` to exist prior to starting a pod and the `ClusterClaim` provides the name of the `Secret` to create, the CI job can create the `ClusterClaim` and test `Pod` simultaneously and Kubernetes will start the `Pod` as soon as the `Secret` is created by the `ClusterController`.

 #### Deleting a test environment

 Once a test environment is no longer needed, the `ClusterClaim` object can be deleted.
-Once it is, the ClusterController deletes the `State` which causes the test environment to be deleted.
+Once it is, the ClusterController deletes the `TerraformState` which causes the test environment to be deleted.

 ### Risks and Mitigations